 Carolyn F., Liberty Lake, WA

 “After completing two marathons, I decided to commit myself to improving my performance on the next.
 On a physician’s advice, I went to Ben, first for metabolic testing and then for his online training program.
 I have been very impressed with his depth of knowledge; he has applied intelligence and structure to my training with good effect on my overall fitness and my running.
 His responses to my questions are prompt and useful, yet he never makes me feel like I am a nuisance – I feel supported in all my efforts.
 I consider Ben a valuable resource for all levels of athletes.”

 Marji B., Chelan, WA

 “Working with Ben on my nutritional plan for training and racing triathlons has not only made a significant difference in my performance, but also noticeable changes in my day to day energy levels.
 I have also had very valuable information come from the lactate threshold tests at Champions Sports Medicine as well.
-The benefits have been exponential.
+The benefits have been exponential (via daniel at dh online).
 Ben is extremely knowledgeable, helpful, and resourceful.
 I would highly recommend him!”

 Jessi T., Spokane, WA